Feel-good hormones: How they affect your mind, mood, and body

 There are many natural ways to increase levels of feel-good hormones in your brain, including with diet, exercise, and by spending time with the people you care about.
 In a quest to feel better and prevent depression, it's tempting to reach for a supplement as a quick pick-me-up.

-For most people, supplementing these hormones isn’t necessary.
+For most people, supplementing these hormones isn't necessary.
 And in some cases, supplements can cause unwanted and even serious side effects.
-For example, 5-hydroxytryptophan (5-HTP) supplements help to raise serotonin levels in the brain.
-However, their use is linked to liver and brain damage, as well as a rare but potentially fatal condition called eosinophilia myalgia syndrome (EMS) that affects the muscles, skin, and lungs.
+For example, 5-hydroxytryptophan (5-HTP) supplements may cause headaches, drowsiness or an upset stomach with nausea and vomiting.
+In the past, some 5-HTP supplements were linked to a very rare condition called eosinophilia myalgia syndrome (EMS) that affects the muscles, skin, and lungs.

 Before taking any supplements, it's a good idea to check with your doctor to make sure the product you plan to buy is safe for you.
 You may not even need a supplement unless you are deficient in a particular hormone.
 And if you have a condition that's marked by abnormally low levels of one of these hormones, such as Parkinson's disease, your doctor can recommend medication to treat it.